 - What if I face breastfeeding challenges?
 I love to help moms establish breastfeeding, but if your challenges call for extra support, there are many options in the Wichita Falls area I can point you toward.

 - I plan to give birth at United Regional, what do you know about this hospital?
-I have been a doula for over sixty women giving birth at this hospital.
+I have been a doula for over seventy women giving birth at this hospital.
 I have tried hard to build relationships with the staff.
 L&D nurses are an important part of the labor team and are generally very helpful and open to my clients' wishes.
 URHS is a great place to give birth.

 - Can we meet first to make sure we "mesh"?
 Absolutely!
 I always offer a free initial meeting for this purpose and to answer your questions.
 Give me a call!

 - How soon should I contact you?
 As soon as possible.
 There is a limited number of doulas in Wichita Falls and my classes fill quickly.

 Childbirth Classes Q & A